robisonJohn/GovStack/README.md

 ![Component Hierarchy](images/component-hierachy.jpeg)

 # API
-Within airtable, I have the following metrics stored:
+Within airtable, the following metrics are stored:
 ![Governance Data](/images/governance.png)
+Initially, we will start with the following metrics: name, symbol, voting rights, and voting model.
+As we progress through our MVP, we will add in more data components.

 # MVP